Tradition 9. Our groups, as such, ought never be organized; but we may create service boards or committees directly responsible to those they serve.

 Interaction of the Traditional and Legal Service Arms

-The Traditional (Area Delegates) and Legal Service Arms (BOT Members) of S-Anon cooperate throughout the year whenever necessary; joint conference calls may occur semi-annually, in April and October.
-Both service structures officially interact at the annual World Service Conference (WSC) currently held on the Friday before the start of the July S-Anon International Convention.
+The Traditional (Area Delegates) and Legal Service Arms (BOT Members) of S-Anon cooperate throughout the year whenever necessary; a joint conference call may occur semi-annually in February.
+Both service structures officially interact at the annual World Service Conference (WSC) generally held on the Friday before the start of the July S-Anon International Convention.
 Members of the WSC include the Area Delegates, BOT Officers, Regional Trustees, Standing BOT Committee Chairs, and the Executive Director of the World Service Office.
 The purpose of the World Service Conference is to provide a forum where the issues and policies affecting all S-Anon and S-Ateen groups can be discussed and informed decisions can be made with all members of the fellowship having the potential to be represented.

 Also as part of this interaction between the Traditional and Legal service arms at the WSC, the Delegates and the Trustees hear reports from the Area Delegate Assembly, the BOT Chair, the WSO Executive Director, and the BOT standing committee chairs.
 After reports are given, motions are presented, and discussion and voting on issues that may affect the S-Anon fellowship as a whole take place.
 Minutes of the current WSC and all previous WSCs are available on the S-Anon website.
 For more detailed information on the World Service Conference, please refer to Part 3 of this Manual.